Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Wood and coal were the principal heating and industrial fuel and they produced clouds of soot and smoke.

-The primary means of travel was by horse-drawn conveyance, and horses produced large amounts of waste which, when dry, turned into a fine powder that traveled with every breeze and permeated everything.
+The primary means of travel was by horse-drawn conveyance, and horses produced large amounts of waste, which, when dry, turned into a fine powder that traveled with every breeze and permeated everything.

 New York City alone had a population of 180,000 horses by 1890, depositing about 3.4 million pounds of manure every single day, along with 40,000 gallons of urine.
-Vacant lots in American cities were often piled high in horse manure, sometimes as high as a six-story building.

 The problem was not just limited to the resulting odor and persuasiveness of powdered horse dung in the air.
 Dead, injured, or sick horses were often abandoned on city streets.
 In 1890, New York removed 15,000 of them.

-The giant piles of manure were preferred breeding grounds for flies.
-Clouds of flies hatched on manure piles, by some estimates three billion flies per day.
+Clouds of flies hatched in New York's manure piles, by some estimates, three billion flies per day.
 The flies were potent disease carriers, believed responsible for outbreaks of typhoid, cholera, dysentery, salmonella, anthrax, and tuberculosis.
+(All of which was true.)

 The horse was such a serious health and sanitation crisis in major cities that the problem of what to do about the beleaguered animal dominated the world's first international urban planning conference held in New York in 1898.